Skip to content

 Who uses it: OMS users (managers, customer service representatives)

-Route: /Retun_orderslist.php or WMS > Returns
+Route: WMS > Inventory > Returns

 Who uses it: Warehouse staff (warehouse staff, receivers)